awslabs/seed-farmer/docs/source/module_development.md

 > seedfarmer init module -g mygroup -m mymodule
 > cd modules/mygroup/mymodule
 ```
 The strucuture for your module is in place.
 Edit the `deploysepc.yaml` as needed.
-We provde a `modulestack.template` file that can be edited for additional permissions, and that file needs to be renamed to `modulestack.yaml` in order to be used.
+We provide a `modulestack.template` file that can be edited for additional permissions, and that file needs to be renamed to `modulestack.yaml` in order to be used.

 For a deep-dive on the module creation command, see [HERE](indepth_module_creation).